MicrosoftDocs/Viva/Viva/glint/setup/employee-raw-data-export.md

 >[!NOTE]
 > A program can't be in Approved status to enable this feature.
 As necessary, toggle Approved to **NO**.
 The default setting for Enable Export of Raw Survey Responses is **YES**.
 Toggle to NO to opt out of raw survey response export.
 [Read more about the confidentiality statement](https://go.microsoft.com/fwlink/?linkid=2238614).

-To ensure customers can meet their Data Subject Rights (DSR) obligations, Viva Glint provides an alternative solution which allows customers to fulfill DSR requests without accessing the requestors raw survey responses (discussed in more detail below).
+To ensure customers can meet their Data Subject Rights (DSR) obligations, Viva Glint provides an alternative solution, which allows customers to fulfill DSR requests without accessing the requestors raw survey responses (discussed in more detail in this article).

 > [!IMPORTANT]
 > Even when an admin has opted out of raw survey response exports, the Viva Glint admin can still access limited data if it meets extreme circumstance criteria.
 [Read more about "extreme circumstances".](https://go.microsoft.com/fwlink/?linkid=2238614)